Approximately counting independent sets of a given size in bounded-degree graphs: Introduction

 By the remark above, Theorem~\ref{thm:main} and Theorem~\ref{thmanti-ferro} cover all non-trivial $2$-spin anti-ferromagnetic systems on $\Delta$-regular graphs.
 The reason for the upper bound $\alpha\le 1/2$ in~\ref{itm:hardnessgen} is the same as for considering $\lam \le 1$; a result in the complementary range follows by swapping the roles of the spins.

 This theorem provides a direct connection between extremal problems for occupancy fractions and thresholds for approximating coefficients of partition functions.
 To obtain explicit computational thresholds one must solve the relevant extremal problem.
-In Section~\ref{sec:further} below we pose a conjecture which would provide explicit threshold $\alpha_{\mathrm{min}}(B, \lam_c,\Delta)$ for Theorem~\ref{thmanti-ferro}.
+In Section~\ref{sec:further} below we pose a conjecture which would provide an explicit value for the threshold $\alpha_{\mathrm{inf}}(B, \lam_c,\Delta)$ in Theorem~\ref{thmanti-ferro}.